ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### elliptic curve digital signature algorithm (ECDSA) {#ecdsa}

-A cryptographic algorithm used by Ethereum to ensure that funds can only be spent by their owners.
+A cryptographic algorithm used by Cloiinkcoin to ensure that funds can only be spent by their owners.
 It's the preferred method for creating public and private keys.
 Relevant for account [address](#address) generation and [transaction](#transaction) verification.

 ### epoch {#epoch}